lillyflow/Mods/README.md

 - [DubyaDude](https://github.com/DubyaDude) for [RubyButtonAPI](https://github.com/DubyaDude/RubyButtonAPI) as reference for the button API.
 - [Psychloor](https://github.com/Psychloor) for the risky functions check.
 - [Brycey92](https://github.com/Brycey92) for AvatarHider contributions.
-- [dave-kun](https://github.com/dave-kun) for RememberMe & AvatarHider Contributions.
+- [dave-kun](https://github.com/dave-kun) for RememberMe & AvatarHider contributions.
 - [ImTiara](https://github.com/ImTiara) for the original version of AvatarHider
 - [KortyBoi](https://github.com/KortyBoi) for PlayerList's layout & help with getting some of the information.
 - Frostbyte for PlayerList optimization help